holochain/docs-pages/src/pages/get-building/index.md

 You will then see `Coordinator zome "todo" scaffolded!` along with output from the intial downloading and setting up of the Holochain rust hdk.
 Followed by instructions for adding your first entry type.

 Now we get to the really exciting part!
-In the next steps you will specify your data model, and the Scaffolding tool will automatically add both zome and UI code to your hApp.
+In the next steps you will specify our data model, and the Scaffolding tool will automatically add both zome and UI code to our hApp.

 In our To-do happ every to-do item is stored as an entry so let's add new entry definitions with:
 ```bash